 Intake Services provides state mandated processing of domestic relations civil complaints to include child support, custody and visitation, family abuse protective orders, child abuse and neglect, termination of parental rights, visitation rights, paternity, and emancipation.
 Action in Community Through Service/Turning Points provides support and services to clients seeking protective orders assisting with the court process.
 Juveniles accused of committing offenses are processed for formal court action or provided diversion.
-First-time offenders and juveniles with truancy issues are referred to other community resources or the Restorative Justice Program with Dispute Resolution Services and a less restrictive alternative to juvenile detention.
+First-time offenders and juveniles with truancy issues are referred to other community resources or the Restorative Justice Program with Dispute Resolution Services when appropriate.
+Electronic Monitoring Services are offered as an enhancement for probation supervision services and a less restrictive alternative to juvenile detention.

-Key Measures FY21 Actuals FY22 Actuals FY24 Adopted Delinquent youth diverted from court 38% 34% 22% 40% 38% Technical probation violations requiring secure detention orders 39% 27% 25% 31% 30% Diverted youth not receiving a new petition within one year of release - - 77% 80% 80%
+Key Measures FY21 Actuals FY22 Actuals Delinquent youth diverted from court 38% 34% 22% 40% 38% Technical probation violations requiring secure detention orders 39% 27% 25% 31% 30% Diverted youth not receiving a new petition within one year of release - - 77% 80% 80%